ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

          wget https://noaa-ufs-srw-pds.s3.amazonaws.com/sample_cases/release-public-v2.1.0/Indy-Severe-Weather.tgz

 This tar file contains :term:`IC/LBCs` files, observation data, model/forecast output and MET verification output for the sample forecast.
-Users who have never run the SRW App on their system before will also need to download the fix files required for SRW App forecasts.
+Users who have never run the SRW App on their system before will also need to download the fix files required for SRW App forecasts and the NaturalEarth shapefiles required for plotting.
 Users can download the fix file data from a browser at https://noaa-ufs-srw-pds.s3.amazonaws.com/current_srw_release_data/fix_data.tgz or visit :numref:`Section %s <StaticFixFiles>` for instructions on how to download the data with wget.
+NaturalEarth files are available at https://noaa-ufs-srw-pds.s3.amazonaws.com/NaturalEarth/NaturalEarth.tgz.
+See the :ref:`Graphics <srw_v2.1.0:Graphics>` chapter of the release documentation for more information.

 After downloading ``Indy-Severe-Weather.tgz`` using one of the three methods above, untar the downloaded compressed archive file: